-A sunny day was predicted while on my latest Forest of Dean Holiday so walking boots on, bags packed and time to stretch those legs again.
-I chose this route to avoid having to rely of public transport after an epic fail getting to Goodrich Castle the day before.
+A sunny day was predicted while on my latest Forest of Dean Holiday in Coleford, so walking boots on, bags packed and time to stretch those legs again.
+I chose this hiking route to avoid having to rely on public transport after an epic-fail with getting to Goodrich Castle the day before.

 Coleford to Newland Via “The Burial Path”

 The walk started at Greenacres campsite then meandered into the Angus Buchanan VC Recreation Grounds high above Coleford.
 The group then walked along a trail called the Burial Path into a wooded past via The White House.
 The burial path got its name as the route that those that had died in Coleford were taken to Newland Church centuries ago.